S-8-Console/S-8-Blog/_posts/2022-11-13-Taking-S-8-to-another-direction.md

 # The feel

-A special thing about the commadore is that you have that "feel", it's the keyboard it's the feeling of that commadore...
-I don't know how to explain it but I think we can all agree that going on a commadore in real life is much nicer than going on a commadore emulator.
+A special thing about the Commadore is that you have that "feel", it's the keyboard it's the feeling of that Commadore...
+I don't know how to explain it but I think we can all agree that going on a Commadore in real life is much nicer than going on a Commadore emulator.

 I want S-8 to have that kindof feeling.
-I want it to feel like it is it's own system even though it is not, I want it to feel like a commadore in real life but on an emulator.
+I want it to feel like it is it's own system even though it is not, I want it to feel like a Commadore in real life but on an emulator.

+Thanks for reading!
+I really hope this turns out to be a good project!